 N ever be afraid to taste the fruit in the field, before you whiff the wine from the glass.
 How else to taste the evolution of grape to wine?

-This time, I was also tasting all the other things growing alongside the dirt road that ran the length of Torrevento Winery’s farm, which like many others here in Puglia, the heel of the boot of southern Italy, grew an abundance of other produce in addition to the grapes.
+This time, I was also tasting all the other things growing alongside the dirt road that ran the length of Torrevento Winery’s farm, which like many others here in Puglia, the heel of the boot of southern Italy, grew an abundance of produce in addition to the grapes.

 I reach for an olive off an olive tree.
 I learn very quickly that there are olives meant for eating, and then there are olives grown for oil.

 Bitter!
 Olives grown for their oil are the epitome of bitter.
 I spit.
 I nibble on dark greens in low rows to absorb the poison.
 I study the leaves.
 Was it arugula?

 Several men on horses ride by slowly as we walk further afield.
 We are a chatty Belge, a whip-smart German, an intense Brit, a social American, a diligent Singaporean deathly afraid of getting sun on her face – because of vanity she tells me later – and a laidback Brazilian.
 I was the full-farm taster Canadian.
 As wine writers and journalists, we were here to learn the new story of Puglia, long known for bulk wines and clandestine additions to beef up other more famous reds.
 We get along so well we spontaneously take turns marvelling over this fact during “light” lunches – that sometimes lasted four hours over multiple courses – and delicious dinners that unfolded sweetly, slowly, abundantly, like a warm summer’s night.